Finbuckle/Finbuckle.MultiTenant/docs/GettingStarted.md

 Finbuckle.MultiTenant comes with a collection of strategies and store types that can be mixed and matched in various ways.

-`app.UseEndPoints`
+`app.UseMultiTenant()`

 This line configures the middleware which resolves the tenant using the registered strategies, stores, and other settings.
-Be sure to call it before calling `UseEndpoints` and other middleware which will use per-tenant functionality, e.g. `UseAuthentication`.
+Be sure to call it before calling `UseEndpoints()` and other middleware which will use per-tenant functionality, e.g. `UseAuthentication()`.

 ## Basic Usage

-With the services and middleware configured, access information for the current tenant from the `TenantInfo` property on the `MultiTenantContext` object accessed from the `GetMultiTenantContext<T>` extension method:
+With the services and middleware configured, access information for the current tenant from the `TenantInfo` property on the `MultiTenantContext<T>` object accessed from the `GetMultiTenantContext<T>` extension method:

 ```cs
 var tenantInfo = HttpContext.GetMultiTenantContext<TenantInfo>().TenantInfo;